mlochbaum/BQN/doc/select.md

 ## First-axis selection

 If `𝕨` is an array of numbers (including any empty array), then each number indicates a major cell of `𝕩`.
-In the simplest case, a list of numbers gives a result with the same rank as `𝕩` but maybe not the same length.
+In the simplest case, a list of numbers gives a result with the same rank as `𝕩` but the length of `𝕨`.

         2‿3‿3‿0‿4‿1 ⊏ "OlZEt"